Handling Events

 The reason code the moderator selected.

-Reasons are configured in the management interface via Settings → User Actions → Reasons.
+Reasons are configured via Settings → User Actions → Reasons.
 This value will be null when no reasons are selected or configured.

 userId [UUID]